jackiepiepkorn/CSE-110-Lab/index.md

 many languages on Duolingo, I have completed only one course in its entirety so far, which was sparked by my friend's suggestion:
 > "You should learn Swahili"

-It was a really interesting language to learn so I took an introductory course at UC Berkeley because I really wanted to immerse myself in the language.
+It was a really interesting language to learn so I took an introductory Swahili course at UC Berkeley because I really wanted to immerse myself in the language.
 These days on Duolingo, I've been brushing up on Spanish.

 #### Hiking